AntonovAlexander/activecore/README.md

 Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool

-The aim of the project is to provide methodology and reusable components for specific allocation of *“microarchitectural middleware”* design level in complex hardware.
-This design level (inspired by OS, VM, and various-purpose middleware in software stacks) incorporates expert knowledge about correct, optimized and scalable implementation of cross-cutting mechanisms in custom microarchitectures, addressing:
+The aim of the project is to provide methodology and reusable components for explicit allocation of *“microarchitectural middleware”* design level in complex hardware.
+This design level (inspired by OS, VM, and various middleware in software stacks) incorporates expert knowledge about correct, optimized and scalable implementation of cross-cutting mechanisms in custom microarchitectures, addressing:
 * acceleration of rapid prototyping of various-purpose IP blocks with common microarchitectural mechanisms;
 * diversification of competence of IP design center engineers: implementation of key microarchitectural mechanisms can be charged to the core of leading engineers, while developers of final products can focus solely on application-specific functionality;
 * enabling IP design centers to package complex hardware templates with selectively programmable microarchitectural mechanisms as standalone deliverables.